 After completing a bachelor’s degree in a related field, students can usually apply online for a program.
 Though some courses may be available online, most will likely need to be completed on a campus.
 A presentation of acting skills may also be necessary before acceptance.
 To learn more, search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-The Master in Performing Arts Management (MPAM) is a 18 months program designed for students who wish to pursue a managerial career within the entertainment industry.
-The Master’s program is designed to prepare global professionals who can bring a solid cultural and artistic background coupled with economic and managerial skills to the production of stage performances, with a particular focus on Europe, North America and emerging markets. [+]
+The Master in Performing Arts Management (MPAM) is a 18th months program designed for students who who wish to pursue a managerial career within the entertainment industry. [+]

 Whether your dream is to perform on stage or in film, as the voice of a beloved animated character or the face of an unforgettable advertisement, you can reach a global audience at SCAD.
 Our students receive focused instruction and countless opportunities to step in the limelight. [+]